Judy Sullivan

-Judy Sullivan (born 1943) is an American retired biomedical engineer who worked for NASA during the Apollo 11, Apollo 10, Apollo 9, Apollo 8 and Gemini 12 missions.
-For the Apollo 9 and Apollo 11 missions, she was lead biomedical engineer.
+Judy Sullivan (born 1943) is an American retired biomedical engineer who worked for NASA during the Apollo 11, Apollo 10, Apollo 9, Apollo 8, and Gemini 12 missions.
+She was the lead biomedical engineer for the Apollo 9 and Apollo 11 missions.
 Sullivan was the only woman in her department, and one of only a relative few women working for NASA in a technical role at that time.
 She was the first woman engineer hired by NASA for spacecraft testing.

 Early life and education

 Sullivan (then Shanaberger) attended high school in Alabama, where she graduated as valedictorian.
-She attended Jacksonville State College in Alabama, where she majored in biology,and minored in chemistry and math.
-She decided she wanted to study math and science after she heard a speech by president John F. Kennedy in which he encouraged more scholars to study engineering, science, and math.
-Sullivan graduated second in her class at college.
-She has said that she would have preferred to go to medical school, but did not have the money.
+She attended Jacksonville State College in Jacksonville, Alabama, where she majored in biology and minored in chemistry and math and graduated second in her class.
+She chose to study math and science after hearing a speech by then U.S. president John F. Kennedy encouraging more scholars to study engineering, science, and math.
+In 2019, she said she would have preferred to attend medical school, but did not have the money to afford it.

 Career

 High school teacher

-After graduating from college, Sullivan started her career as a high-school math and science teacher in Cocoa Beach, Florida.
-In 1966 she applied for employment at NASA, and was hired as an aerospace technologist and engineer.
+After graduating from college, Sullivan started her career as a high school math and science teacher in Cocoa Beach, Florida.
+In 1966, she applied for employment at NASA, and was hired as an aerospace technologist and engineer.